seenmyfate/git-presentation-demo/README.md

   made to the database.
 * Passing an environment name as an argument will load the corresponding environment.
 Example: <tt>rails console production</tt>.

-To reload your controllers and models after launching the console run
-<tt>reload!</tt>